MLSDev/development-standards/platform/android/android.md

 ### Min SDK Version

-Support Android OS versions starting from 4.4 (KitKat, API Level 19).
+Support Android OS versions starting from 5.0 (Lollipop, API Level 21).
 Do not support older versions (2.2 Froyo, 2.3 Gingerbread, 3.x Honeycomb, 4.0.3 - 4.0.4 Ice Cream Sandwich etc).
 Check [Dashboard](http://developer.android.com/intl/ru/about/dashboards/index.html) page for information about platform versions, screen sizes and densities statistics.

 ### Target SDK Version

-For new projects, use latest stable version: Android 9.0 Pie (API level 28).
+For new projects, use latest stable version: Android 10 (API level 29).
 Do not use beta versions or developer previews.